utilitywarehouse/design-systems/packages/icons/README.md

 ## Adding icons

 When adding icons make sure the fill colour of the icon is inherited from the fill property on the `<svg />` tag.
 This allows for overriding the fill colour at the top level of the SVG in consuming libraries.
-Also make sure to remove all `id` attributes.
-Any internal references should be expanded, for example `<use />` pointing to an `id` should instead be replaced with the path/shape it is referencing.
-This ensures no namespace conflicts when outputting the SVG to the DOM.